godaddy/godaddy-test-tools/README.md

  - sourceFiles: The source files that will be watched and code coverage. default: `lib/**/*.js`
  - unitTestFiles: A glob-able path(s) to all the unit test files. default: `test/unit/**/*.js`
  - integrationTestFiles: A glob-able path(s) to all the integration test files. defaut: `test/integration/**/*.js`
+ - functionalTestFiles: A glob-able path(s) to all the functional test files. defaut: `test/functional/**/*.js`
  - istanbul: Options for [`gulp-istanbul`](https://www.npmjs.com/package/gulp-istanbul)
- - watchFiles: default: `[sourceFiles, unitTestFiles, integrationTestFiles]`
+ - watchFiles: default: `[sourceFiles, unitTestFiles, integrationTestFiles, functionalTestFiles]`
  - lint:
     - filenameConvention: example: `{ type: (kebob, snake, camel), exclude: /regex/, files: ['lib/**/*.js', 'test/**/*.js'] }`
     - files: a list of glob-able file paths to include in the lint checks.